 This study examined how Medicaid services delivered through Tribal and Indian Health Service health systems affect the fiscal structure of state Medicaid programs.
 Using estimates derived from Indian Health Service user populations and Medicaid spending patterns, the analysis suggests that Tribal Medicaid participation generates approximately $2.2–$2.4 billion annually in avoided state Medicaid expenditures.
 Understanding this interaction between federal Indian health policy and Medicaid financing is essential for policymakers seeking to design sustainable Medicaid programs while improving access to care for Tribal communities.

+This analysis demonstrates that Medicaid is not simply a supplemental payer within the Indian health system but a structural component of its financing architecture, with significant fiscal implications for states.
+This raises a critical empirical question: how has coverage among AI/AN populations actually changed over time, particularly in the ACA era when Medicaid expansion was expected to increase insured rates?
+The following paper examines these trends, with particular attention to the relationship between insurance coverage and IHS access.